tomgxz/Kraken/REPORT.md

   }
   ```

-  I then combined this all together with a `setTimeout` function for the autosave feature, and an event listener on the save icon.
+  I combined this with a `setTimeout` function for the autosave feature and an event listener on the save icon.
 The `setTimeout` function creates a delay, in milliseconds, before a given function is called, meaning that I can call it at the end of the `saveContent` function to create a loop.
-In the AJAX code in `saveContent`, I also modified the existing `error` and `success` functions to call `hideSaveLoader` with the appropriate argument for the success of the request
+In the AJAX code in `saveContent`, I also modified the existing `error` and `success` functions to call `hideSaveLoader` with the appropriate argument for the success of the request.

   ```js
   async function saveContent() {